openhab/openhab-docs/_addons_bindings/zoneminder/readme.md

 label: Zoneminder
 title: Zoneminder - Bindings
 type: binding
 description: "This binding offers integration to a ZoneMinder Server.
-It currently only offers to integrate to monitors (eg. cameras in ZoneMinder).
-It also only offers access to a limited set of values, as well as a even more limited option to update values in ZoneMinder.
-It requires at least ZoneMinder 1.29 with API enabled (option 'OPT_USE_API' in ZoneMinder must be enabled).
-The option 'OPT_TRIGGERS' must be anabled to allow openHAB to trip the ForceAlarm in ZoneMinder."
+It currently only offers to integrate to monitors (eg. cameras in ZoneMinder)."
 since: 2x
 logo: images/addons/zoneminder.png
 install: auto